ddev/ddev/docs/users/topics/phpstorm.md

 2. Enabling X11 on Windows and running PHPStorm inside WSL2 as a Linux app.
 PHPStorm works fine this way, but it’s yet another complexity to manage and requires enabling X11 (easy) on your Windows system.
 We’ll walk through both of these approaches.

-I tested these approaches on an 16GB Windows 11 Home machine with Docker 4.1.1 and DDEV-Local v1.18.0 and the Ubuntu 20.04 distro.

 (JetBrains is really working to catch up with the slick WSL2 support of vscode.
 A third option is the [Projector](https://lp.jetbrains.com/projector/) app, which runs PhpStorm on WSL2 (or anywhere else) but displays it in a browser.)

 #### Basics

 - Start with a working DDEV-Local/WSL2 setup as described in the [docs](../../index.md#installation-or-upgrade-windows-wsl2).
 Until that’s all working it doesn’t help to go farther.

-- If you haven’t used Xdebug with DDEV-Local and PHPStorm before, you’ll want to read the [step debugging instructions](../step-debgging.md).
+- If you haven’t used Xdebug with DDEV-Local and PHPStorm before, you’ll want to read the [step debugging instructions](../step-debugging.md).

 - For good performance, you want your project to be in `/home` inside WSL2, which is on the Linux filesystem.
 Although you can certainly keep your project on the Windows filesystem and access it in WSL2 via /mnt/c, the performance is even worse than native Windows.
 It does work though, but don't do it.
 You'll be miserable.